International Food Engineering Award

-Note: Funding for this award will run out after 2017, and it will not be awarded in subsequent years unless a new funding source is identified.
+Note: Funding for this award has now been expended and it will no longer be awarded until a new funding source is identified.
 For further information on how you can help fund this important award, please contact Mark Crossley.

 Honors and recognizes food engineering professionals from all parts of the world, who have made significant engineering contributions in research, development or design of food processes significant to the food industry; and in outstanding leadership, management or education to advance the food engineering profession.

 Eligibility: The recipient is not required to be an ASABE member.
 The nominees will be judged on their contributions to food engineering.
 The principal criteria to be used for selecting the award recipient are the significance by which the contributions:

 - Advanced the application of engineering technology through research, development or design of food processes